-Class 2 - Secured Claim of Frost Bank, SBA Loan - Unimpaired
+Class 2 - Secured Claim of Frost Bank, SBA Loan - Impaired

 Class 2 consists of the allowed secured claim of Frost Bank deriving from an SBA Loan dated June 25, 2010, where Frost is perfected in the Debtor's general intangibles, accounts, furniture, fixtures, equipment, and inventory.
 The claim amount is \$77,793.54.
 This Class 2 claim shall be paid in monthly installments beginning on the Effective Date of the Debtor's plan.
 The monthly installments shall be \$1,580.00 until the claim is paid in full.
+This claim also includes all applicable late charges and the collection of attorney's fees as authorized in the referenced loan documents.
 Default shall occur if the scheduled Plan payment is not made by the Debtor.
 In the event of default, Frost Bank shall send written notice of default to Debtor's attorney.
-If the default is not cured within ten (10) days after notice of default is received, Frost Bank shall proceed with its remedies for collection of all amounts due under applicable law.
+If the default is not cured within ten (10) days after notice of default is received, Frost Bank may proceed with its remedies for collection of all amounts due under applicable law.

-Class 2 - Secured Claim of Frost Bank, Line of Credit - Unimpaired
+Class 2 - Secured Claim of Frost Bank, Line of Credit - Impaired

 Class 2 also consists of the allowed secured claim of Frost Bank stemming from a line of credit, dated June 7, 2013, where Frost is perfected in the Debtor's inventory, accounts, and equipment.
 The claim amount is \$86,037.12.
 This Class 2 claim shall be paid in monthly installments beginning on the Effective Date of the Debtor's plan.
 The monthly installments shall be \$2,923.00 until the claim is paid in full.
+This claim also includes all applicable late charges and the collection of attorney's fees as authorized in the referenced loan documents.
 Default shall occur if the scheduled Plan payment is not made by the Debtor.
 In the event of default, Frost Bank shall send written notice of default to Debtor's attorney.
-If the default is not cured within ten (10) days after notice of default is received, Frost Bank shall proceed with its remedies for collection of all amounts due under applicable law.
+If the default is not cured within ten (10) days after notice of default is received, Frost Bank may proceed with its remedies for collection of all amounts due under applicable law.

-Class 2 - Secured Claim of Houston Business Development, Inc. - Unimpaired
+Class 2 - Secured Claim of Houston Business Development, Inc. - Impaired

 The Class 2 claim of Houston Business Development, Inc. ("HBDI") is supported by a Promissory Note executed by the Debtor on October 17, 2013 in the original principal amount of \$90,000.00 ("2013 Note").
 As of March 1, 2016 (the "Petition Date") HBDI alleges that the total amount owing under the 2013 Note is \$57,433.53.
 This Class 2 claim shall be paid in monthly installments beginning on the Effective Date of the Debtor's plan.
 The monthly installments shall be \$1,739.00, in accord with the 2013 Note, until the claim is paid in full.
 Default shall occur if the scheduled Plan payment is not made by the Debtor.
 In the event of default, HBDI shall send written notice of default to Debtor's attorney.
-If the default is not cured within ten (10) days after notice of default is received, HBDI shall proceed with its remedies for collection of all amounts due under applicable law.
+If the default is not cured within ten (10) days after notice of default is received, HBDI may proceed with its remedies for collection of all amounts due under applicable law.